Flying-Pig-Labs/idea-to-app-workshop/steps/5-webhook.md

 2. Send data as JSON to the webhook
 3. Keep all existing design and functionality
 4. Add proper error handling (visible to user, but supress CORS complaints) and success feedback (Ensure the success message displays prominently after form submission and clears the form fields).
-5. Ensure the JSON keys match what Zapier expects
+5. Ensure the JSON keys match what Make expects

 The update should be minimal and focused only on the webhook integration.
 ```